 Library Configuration links to a Django administrative backend page provided by django-dynamic-preferences, which provides access to the only real configuration options available in Exordium.
-There are four variables which can be configured:
+There are five variables which can be configured:

 - Exordium Library Base Path This is the directory on the server where Exordium can find all your music files.
 There can be various mounts underneath this directory (network or otherwise), but all music files must be underneath here somewhere.
-Note that even though Exordium will never attempt to do any write operations on the library, it's best if the user running Django does not have write access into this directory, anyway. - Exordium Media URL This is the URL which provides direct web access to the files contained in the library base path, above.
+Note that even though Exordium will never attempt to do any write operations on the library, it's best if the user running Django does not have write access into this directory, anyway. - Exordium Media URL for HTML5 This is the URL which provides direct web access to the files contained in the library base path, above, and is used for the HTML5 streaming player.
 This will most likely be a static directory configured in Apache or whatever other frontend web server is in use.
-Technically this option does not have to be specified for Exordium to work, but track download-ing and music streaming won't work unless it is. - Exordium Zip File Generation Path For full-album downloads, Exordium will create a zipfile on the filesystem and then give the user a link to that zipfile.
+Technically this option does not have to be specified for Exordium to work, but music streaming won't work unless it is.
+Note that if your base URL for Exordium is https, this will have to be https as well, to avoid browser errors. - Exordium Media URL for m3u This is the URL which provides direct web access to the files contained in the library base path, above, and is used for the m3u playlists and direct song downloads.
+Technically this option does not have to be specified for Exordium to work, but m3u playlists and direct song downloads won't work unless it is.
+This URL can be http even if the main site is https. - Exordium Zip File Generation Path For full-album downloads, Exordium will create a zipfile on the filesystem and then give the user a link to that zipfile.
 This option specifies the directory in which the zipfile will be written.
 This is the only location on the filesystem where Exordium requires any write access.
 If this option is not specified, the button for album zipfile downloads will be hidden. - Exordium Zip File Retrieval URL Similar to "Exordium Media URL" above, this is the URL to the zipfile generation path, typically configured via Apache or whatever the frontend webserver is.
 Without this option, the button for album zipfile downloads will be hidden.
+Note that if your base URL for Exordium is https, this will have to be https as well, to avoid browser errors.

 Exordium

 Welcome, pez.

 Home

 Browse

 Artists Albums

 Search

 Include live recordings?

 Update Preferences

 Administrative Links

 Library Configuration

-Library Upkeep
+Library Configuration